emilbratt/eb_cycles/README.md

 # eb_cycles

-put your thread to sleep during set intervals, or.. "cycles"..
+Rust library providing an easy way to put your threads to sleep during set intervals, or.. "cycles"..